 Location: Avenida 2, C. 5, Catedral, San José, Costa Rica

-The National Theatre of Costa Rica, also known as Teatro Nacional de Costa Rica is a textbook example of the neoclassical style which was popular in Latin America after its introduction by the French architect Émile Bénard in the late 19th Century.
+The National Theatre of Costa Rica, also known as Teatro Nacional de Costa Rica, is a textbook example of the neoclassical style popular in Latin America after its introduction by the French architect Émile Bénard in the late 19th Century.

-This beautiful theatre has large seats, a spacious stage, and a wonderful acoustical system.
+This beautiful theatre has large seats, a big stage, and an excellent acoustic system.
 The theatre has hosted many famous Costa Rican and international performers and events, including the Costa Rican Bach Festival, Costa Rica Ballet Company, and many more.

-The Costa Rican National Theatre is open Tuesday through Saturday from 9:00 am to 5:30 pm and on Sunday from 10:00 am to 4:30 pm.
+The Costa Rican National Theatre is open Tuesday through Saturday from 9:00 a.m. to 5:30 pm and Sunday from 10:00 a.m. to 4:30 pm.
 It is closed on Mondays.

 The National Museum of Costa Rica and the National Theatre in San Jose are two of the most famous landmarks in Costa Rica and are relatively close to each other, making them perfect for a day trip.